Experts

 “The students loved her talk.
 It was a great balance of advanced information presented in a very understandable way.
 They also really enjoyed the first part of her talk about her own background growing up as child of immigrants to the US.”

-David Alexander, Associate Professor of Astrophysics and Director of the Rice Space Institute, Rice University
+David Alexander, Professor of Physics and Astronomy and Director of Rice Space Institute, Rice University

 Oluwatoyin Asojo, Associate Professor of Pediatrics in Tropical Medicine, Baylor College of Medicine